malcolmw/seismic-python/seispy/README.md

 # seispy

-This is the main library implementing functionality intended for us in high-level scripting applications.
+This is the main library implementing functionality intended for use in high-level scripting applications.